 A few years ago, I marched in the Rose Parade as a member of my university’s marching band.
 I recall being impressed by how smoothly an event of such scale was running, but only now as a writer for the Field Apps team do I realize the technology and coordination that goes on behind the scenes (see the full Esri setup in this video).

 Lots of planning goes into making sure that the event is a safe experience for everyone.
-Included in this effort is the use of location tracking dashboards to monitor the real-time locations of floats, staff members, and emergency service members involved with the parade.
-The dashboards are powered by ArcGIS Dashboards and display location tracking data captured in ArcGIS Tracker (though we’ll use ArcGIS Field Maps to capture location tracking data in this exercise).
+Included in this effort is the use of location sharing dashboards to monitor the real-time locations of floats, staff members, and emergency service members involved with the parade.
+The dashboards are powered by ArcGIS Dashboards and display location sharing data captured in ArcGIS Field Maps.

-Today I’ll show you how to create a location tracking dashboard (shown below) that will have your event running with the same efficiency as one of the largest annual parades.
+Today I’ll show you how to create a location sharing dashboard (shown below) that will have your event running with the same efficiency as one of the largest annual parades.

 Create the track view

 You’ll first create a track view that contains the users you want to track during the event.
 You can create a track view using the Track Viewer web app.
-When users you’ve added to the track view turn location tracking on in Field Maps, their location updates in the location tracking layers associated with the track view.
-See Track mobile workers for more information.
-Once you create a track view, you can add the location tracking layers to a map.
+When users you’ve added to the track view turn location sharing on in Field Maps, their location updates in the location sharing layers associated with the track view.
+See Share location for more information.
+Once you create a track view, you can add the location sharing layers to a map.